Copy-view behavior and mutability

 y -= 1 # if `y` is a view, this modifies `x`

-Code as simple as the above example will not be portable between array libraries - for NumPy/PyTorch/CuPy/MXNet x will contain the value 0, while for TensorFlow/JAX/Dask it will contain the value 1.
-The combination of views and mutability is fundamentally problematic here if the goal is to be able to write code with unambiguous semantics.
+Code similar to the above example will not be portable between array libraries.
+For example, for NumPy, PyTorch, and CuPy, x will contain the value 0, while, for TensorFlow, JAX, and Dask, x will contain the value 1.
+In this case, the combination of views and mutability is fundamentally problematic if the goal is to be able to write code with unambiguous semantics.

 Views are necessary for getting good performance out of the current strided array libraries.
-It is not always clear however when a library will return a view, and when it will return a copy.
-This API standard does not attempt to specify this - libraries can do either.
+It is not always clear, however, when a library will return a view and when it will return a copy.
+This standard does not attempt to specify this—libraries may do either.

-There are several types of operations that do in-place mutation of data contained in arrays.
+There are several types of operations that may perform in-place mutation of array data.
 These include:

 2. Item assignment (e.g. x[0] = 1)